FarronF/limerick-council-meetings/meetings/2022/12/16-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 23rd September 2022.md

 out the strategy for implementation.
 It is currently at an advanced stage.
 Central to

-implementation is the appointment of key full time positions.--- **13.QUESTION SUBMITTED BY COUNCILLOR SHARON BENSON**
+implementation is the appointment of key full time positions.
+---
+**13.QUESTION SUBMITTED BY COUNCILLOR SHARON BENSON**

 ***I will ask at the next meeting for a breakdown of Garda resources and numbers at***